techidaily/site-games-able/source/_posts/1719162755876-online-games-under-siege-security-alert.md

  Gaming platforms are fertile grounds for hacktivists and those trying to obtain notoriety.
 High-profile breaches of gaming giants can get widespread attention, making them attractive targets for attackers who want to make a statement or flex their digital muscles.

- To make sure your sensitive data is kept safe, you should watch out for the[most common causes of data breaches](https://www.makeuseof.com/common-causes-data-breaches/) these days.
+ To make sure your sensitive data is kept safe, you should watch out for the [most common causes of data breaches](https://www.makeuseof.com/common-causes-data-breaches/) these days.

 ### Passion

  Gamers are a passionate lot.
 They can invest hours, days, and sometimes even years into their virtual worlds.
 This deep emotional connection can lead to a couldn't-care-less attitude towards cybersecurity.
-Attackers exploit this enthusiasm, counting on gamers to let their guard down and overlook[the best security practices](https://www.makeuseof.com/tag/change-your-bad-habits-your-data-will-be-more-secure/) in their quest for epic loot and legendary wins.
+Attackers exploit this enthusiasm, counting on gamers to let their guard down and overlook [the best security practices](https://www.makeuseof.com/tag/change-your-bad-habits-your-data-will-be-more-secure/) in their quest for epic loot and legendary wins.

 ## Which Attacks Are the Most Common?